There are five stages to releasing a Quest game.

 5. Announcement

-Before releasing testing
+Before release testing

 Before you even think about releasing your game, you need to thoroughly check to make sure it works properly, and that it has sensible responses for things that a player might reasonably type while playing it.
 To create a good game is a lot of hard work, and while it might be tempting to release your first efforts after a minimal amount of testing, your players won’t thank you for it.